 may be refilled once 75% of the medication is gone.
 Refills for controlled substances

 will not be filled sooner than 3 days prior to the due date (or when the prescription is supposed to run out).
 After 10 business days, refills are returned back to stock.
 If you are unable to pick your medication up within the designated timeframe, please contact the Pharmacy to make alternative arrangements.
 According to federal law, the Pharmacy cannot dispense prescriptions that expire before they are picked up.

 Over-the-Counter (OTC) Medication Program

 A select list of over-the-counter medications are available to beneficiaries at Munson’s Outpatient Pharmacy.
 These medications are intended for short-term use and are NOT

 intended to treat chronic conditions.
 Patients should seek medical care for worsening symptoms or symptoms lasting longer than 72 hours.
 Patients must meet the age requirements listed on the manufacturer’s packaging (and shown on Munson’s OTC Medication List) and all OTC medications must be entered under the appropriate patient’s electronic health record to screen for allergies and drug interactions.
-Families may receive up to four (4) items every 2 weeks.
+Families may receive up to two (2) items per family per week.
 Patients may request OTC medications by either visiting the lobby and pulling a ticket or calling us to request these items.